mukta-strot/mukta-strot.github.io/README.md

 **Other ideas** that are right now in my head.

+- [Software/information localisation](localisation.md) - List of software/data projects for localisation from English to Marathi, and some guidance.
 - geographical maps in Marathi (digital and printable)
 - star maps (astronomical maps) in Marathi (digital and printable)
 - a printable वर्णमाला (alphabet chart with pictures) for school kids (if possible